Helping millions of people navigate the world of technology.

 Gain Full Control Over C Drive on Windows

 Several users on a Microsoft Community post reported fixing this particular error by modifying a security policy.
-To do this, you need to access the Local Security Policy app, which is available on Windows 11 Pro, Enterprise, and Education editions.
+To do this, you must access the Local Security Policy app, which is available on Windows 11 Pro, Enterprise, and Education editions.

 Note: If you’re using Windows Home, proceed to the Registry Editor method in the following section.

-Step 1: Press the Windows key + R keyboard shortcut to launch the Run dialog box.
+Step 1: Press the Windows key + R to launch the Run dialog box.
 Type secpol.msc in the text box and hit OK.

 Security Settings\Local Policies\Security Options